Nirbhik064/Fallout-USB-Hub.--nirbhik/README.md

 <img width="1587" height="2245" alt="Your paragraph text (1)" src="https://github.com/user-attachments/assets/e25be8d5-9636-4c78-aee6-74ca1ffbbd39" />

 **The Soup Hub**

-**This** is a custom-made USB-hub designed with the help of the guide provided in the docs of the Fallout page.
+**This**, is a custom-made USB-hub designed with the help of the guide provided in the docs of the Fallout page.
 I know, the name is _really well thought of_.
 But, this is a Usb hub designed which contains a custom-made PCB and a custom-made case which looks _almost_ like our mascot, Soup.
 This is really like a redstone repeater on steroids as it can be used for pludding 4 extra Usb appliances with the help of only one port on either your laptop or your pc.
 It really is just a simple USB-Hub which has a single USB-C port at the top as an input port, and two USB-C type and two USB-A ports on its sides and bottom respectively.